cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 - **Consumer Chain**: The blockchain that consumes security, i.e., enables the provider chain to manage its validator set.

-> Note that in the current version the validator set of the consumer chain is entirely provided by the provider chain.
+> **Note**: In this specification, the validator set of the consumer chain is entirely provided by the provider chain.

-Both the provider and the consumer chains are [application-specific blockchains](https://docs.cosmos.network/v0.44/intro/why-app-specific.html), i.e., the state-machine is typically connected to the underlying consensus engine via an interface called [ABCI](https://github.com/tendermint/spec/tree/v0.7.1/spec/abci).
+Both the provider and the consumer chains are [application-specific blockchains](https://docs.cosmos.network/v0.44/intro/why-app-specific.html), i.e., each blockchain's state machine is typically connected to the underlying consensus engine via a *blockchain interface*, such as [ABCI](https://github.com/tendermint/spec/tree/v0.7.1/spec/abci).
+The blockchain interface MUST enable the state machine to provide to the underlying consensus engine a set of validator updates, i.e., changes in the voting power granted to validators.
-Thus, we refer to the state-machine as an ABCI application.
+Although this specification is not dependent on ABCI, for ease of presentation, we refer to the state machines as ABCI applications.
-For ease of presentation, this specification considers a modular paradigm, i.e., the functionality of the ABCI application is separated into multiple modules, like the approach adopted by [Cosmos SDK](https://docs.cosmos.network/v0.44/basics/app-anatomy.html#modules).
+Also, this specification considers a modular paradigm, i.e., the functionality of each ABCI application is separated into multiple modules, like the approach adopted by [Cosmos SDK](https://docs.cosmos.network/v0.44/basics/app-anatomy.html#modules).

 - **CCV Module**: The module that implements the CCV protocol.
 Both the provider and the consumer chains have each their own CCV module.
 Furthermore, the functionalities provided by the CCV module differ between the provider chain and the consumer chains.